trackit/trackit-legacy/README.md

 ## Don't want to self-host TrackIt?

-We can provide you an ourself hosted UI, just check our website [TrackIt.IO](https://trackit.io/)
+We run our own version, check it out at [TrackIt.IO](https://trackit.io/)

 ## Installation